Wednesday, December 23, 2020

 Hydrangea in Frazier Park

-We saw Blue and white Hydrangeas, and orange Daylilies.
-Frazier Park is located near the old downtown area and is not as big as Delano Park but just as pretty.
+We saw Blue and white Hydrangeas and orange Daylilies.
+Frazier Park is situated near the historic downtown area and is not as large as Delano Park, but it is just as picturesque.

 Hubby ordered a hamburger on Texas toast and a strawberry milkshake.